Careers adviser: job description

 Any degree discipline is acceptable for entry into the profession; maturity in attitude, relevant experience and personality are usually more important than subject studied.
 There are two higher education routes to becoming a careers adviser.
-Candidates can study for the qualification in career development (QCD), which recently replaced the qualification in career guidance (QCG).
-Alternatively, they can study for a postgraduate diploma in careers guidance, a university course that takes one year full-time and two years part-time, and is completed in conjunction with work experience.
+Candidates can study for the qualification in career development (QCD), which replaced the qualification in career guidance (QCG) in 2017.
+Alternatively, they can study for a postgraduate diploma in careers guidance and development, a university course that typically includes a work experience placement.

 You may be able to take a work-based route to qualifying, and progress from a role as an advice assistant.
-There are a number of vocational qualifications available at different levels and it may be possible to progress through these.
-If you wish to be admitted to the UK register of career development professionals, which is maintainted by the Career Development Institute, you will need to have the QCD or another approved qualification, such as the level 6 diploma in career guidance and development, or equivalent.
+However, in order to be admitted to the UK register of career development professionals, which is maintained by the Career Development Institute, you will need to have an approved qualification, such as the QCD or the level 6 diploma in career guidance and development, or equivalent.